 II.
 An observational study requires fewer resources than an experiment.

 III.
-The best method for investigating causal relationships is an
+The best method for investigating causal relationships is an observational study.

 (A) I only

 (C) III only

 The correct answer is (E).
 Unlike an experiment, a sample survey does not require the researcher to assign treatments to survey respondents.
 Therefore, a sample survey is not necessarily an experiment.
 A sample survey could be an observational study, rather than an experiment.
 An observational study may or may not require fewer resources (time, money, manpower) than an experiment.
 The best method for investigating causal relationships is an experiment - not an observational study - because an experiment features randomized assignment of subjects to treatment groups.